Showcase 1: canopy buffering

 • Relative humidity is higher below the canopy because of reduced wind speeds

-• Soil temperature on the forest floor is much more stable than the air temperature above the canopy.
+• Soil temperature on the forest floor is more stable than the soil temperature outside the forest.

 ⚠️Please wait for the interactive graphs below to load.
 This can take a moment.